priotosh265/Scientific-Calculator-in-React/README.md

 ## Contributing
 Contributions are welcome! <br> Please open an issue or submit a pull request for any features, bug fixes, or enhancements.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+GitHub: priotosh265
+Email: priotoshdas50@gmail.com